calistad/School_District_Analysis/README.md

 ![School_after](https://user-images.githubusercontent.com/88747464/132994176-58e3e1b6-36c6-417f-ad87-adc217b66a18.png)

 All the schools are not affected, except Thomas High School’s performance.
-The overall passing rate for Thomas High School has risen from 65.1% to 90.6%, after replacing the ninth-graders scores, which rose up from the eighth to the second place in the school rankings.
+The overall passing rate for Thomas High School has risen from 65.1% to 90.6%, after replacing the ninth-graders scores, which rose up from eighth to second place in the school rankings.

 ### Relationship with other schools

-With the percentage of overall passing rate ranking, Cabrera High School is still in the first place.
-However, Griffin High School has dropped into the third place, since Thomas High School rise into the second place.
+With the percentage of overall passing rate ranking, Cabrera High School is still in first place.
+However, Griffin High School has dropped into third place, since Thomas High School rise into second place.

-The other high schools that were originally between the third place to the seventh place all had dropped one place.
+The other high schools that were originally between third to seventh place all had dropped one place.
 The high schools that are ranked from ninth place don't have impacts.

 - Before